Kim Sethna, Ed.D.

 Department of Leadership and Administration

-Dr. Kim Sethna has held several educational leadership positions throughout her career, including classroom teacher, principal, curriculum director, interim superintendent, school board member, and court-appointed special advocate (CASA) for abused and neglected children.
+Dr. Kim Sethna has held several educational leadership positions throughout her career, including Elmentary Principal, Director of Curriculum, Instruction and Assessment, Interim Superintendent, School Board Member, and Court-Appointed Special Advocate (CASA) for abused and neglected children.

-Currently, Dr. Sethna is an adjunct professor for graduate education courses at Ursuline College in Cleveland, Ohio, and an educational supervisor for student teachers from Kent State University.
+Currently, Dr. Sethna is a senior core fauclty member at American College of Education where she teaches graduate level course in Law and Policy, Assessment Strategies and Diverse Learners.
+She is also an adjunct professor for graduate education courses at Ursuline College in Cleveland, Ohio where she teaches Literacy and Reading Perspectives, Content Area Reading and Reading and Assessment.
+Dr. Sethna is also an educational supervisor for student teachers from Kent State University, Elementary Education Department.

 Doctorate in Administrator Leadership for Teaching and Learning